-Due to the storage size required from the batteries, this will require around 15 modules and will generate a significant amount of heat each and will require extraction system which detects the rooms temperature level.
-It would be advisable to also install a wall mounted supply fan to bring in fresh cold air to maintain an ambient temperature.
-The contractor shall design, supply and install a suitable mechanical ventilations system within the battery storage room
+Due to the storage size required from the batteries, this will require around 13 modules and will generate a significant amount of heat each and will require extraction system which detects the rooms temperature level as well as relying on the 2no. existing wall mounted AC units.
+The contractor shall design, supply and install a suitable mechanical ventilations system within the battery storage room.